 During this time, she was named one of BetaBoston’s 25 Under 25 and was one of only 50 invited to a White House event for Emerging Muslim Women Leaders in America.

-Currently focusing on Below the Fold, a twice-a-week newsletter and startup she co-founded in 2018, Hussain also shares her insights and experiences in branding, startups, strategy, and more on event stages and across social media.
+Currently focusing on her position as Head of Content Marketing & Audience Growth at Reforge and the twice-a-week newsletter she co-founded in 2018, Below the Fold, Hussain also shares her insights and experiences in branding, startups, strategy, and more on event stages and across social media.

-(Note: She also recently shared with IMPACT seven valuable lessons she learned rebranding Below the Fold, linked below.)
+(Note: She also shared with IMPACT seven valuable lessons she learned rebranding Below the Fold.)

-Larry Kim is a tech veteran and digital marketing pioneer, beginning his career in the space in 2004.
-He has since founded and grown two of the most innovative companies known to digital marketers — WordStream (focused on SEO and social media advertising) and MobileMonkey (focused on AI conversational marketing).
+Larry Kim is a tech veteran and digital marketing pioneer, beginning his career in 2004.
+He has since founded and grown two innovative companies — WordStream (focused on SEO and social media advertising) and MobileMonkey (focused on AI conversational marketing).

 He’s also one of the most vocal and influential thought leaders, speaking at dozens of events every year, and writing for platforms such as Search Engine Land, HubSpot, and Inc.

 In addition to her LinkedIn prowess, Chan leads strategy at her social media agency Warm Robots, working with major B2B and B2C brands and Fortune 500 C-level executives.
-She also serves on the Producer’s Guild of America’s New Media Council and is a Forbes Fellow for 2018 and current contributor.
+She also serves on the Producer’s Guild of America’s New Media Council and was a Forbes Fellow for 2018.